WorksApplications/Sudachi/README.md

 - Contracted form
     + e.g. ちゃあ → ては

+## Character Normalization

+`DefaultInputTextPlugin` normalizes an input text in the following order.

+1. To lower case by `Character.toLowerCase()`
+2. Unicode normalization by NFKC

+When `rewrite.def` has the following descriptions, `DefaultInputTextPlugin` stops the above processing and aplies the followings.

+- Ignore

+    \# single code point: this character is skipped in character normalization 髙

+- Replace

+    \# rewrite rule: <target> <replacement>
+    A' Ā

+If the number of characters increases as a result of character normalization, Sudachi may output morphemes whose length is 0 in the original input text.

 ## User Dictionary

 To create and use your own dictionaries, please refer to [docs/user_dict.md](https://github.com/WorksApplications/Sudachi/blob/develop/docs/user_dict.md).